GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 Once browsers could be identified in the backend, we implemented code splitting for modern and legacy browsers.
 The result was a 43.3% reduction in size of the synchronously-loaded JavaScript widget for modern browsers.
 This practice has been applied to some other portal scripts as well.

-In addition to bundle size reduction and positive effects on Core Web Vitals, code splitting improves the developer experience, as a 3.5% share of our users use legacy browsers.
-Since this share of users is on a downward trend, our team decided to rebuild the process of implementation of new features in the widget.
-This allows developers to use the latest browser APIs despite the bloat that polyfills introduce for users of legacy browsers.
+In addition to bundle size reduction and positive effects on Core Web Vitals, code splitting improves the developer experience as well.
+Only 3.5% of our users use legacy browsers and that share is on a downward trend, so implementing code-splitting allowed our developers to use the latest browser APIs without introducing the polyfill bloat necessary for legacy browsers to all users.

 ## Results